Building a Script with Business Hours and After Hours Call Handling

 If you are using any of our call back features, you can also customize the greeting the operators will use when they call your customers back.

 Continue editing your Greeting block as necessary.
 Once you are finished, click Save.

 We've already created the script sections that agents will follow if a call comes in during business hours or after hours.
 Now we need to create the script block that will tell the script when to switch.

-If you want to change your script based on specific date(s), specific time(s) or specific dates and times, select the applicable option as shown in the picture below.
-Then add your dates and/or times accordingly.
+If you want to change your script based on specific date(s), day(s), specific time(s), specific dates and times, or date/day/time ranges, select the applicable option as shown in the picture below.
+Then, add your dates, days, or times accordingly.

 Creating a new Section for your Workflow (Date Time) block

-Once your Workflow (Date Time) block has been created, we need to add it to its own script section.
+Once your Workflow (Date Time) block has been created, you'll need to add it to its own script section.

 Adding the New Section into the Script Workflow

 Once your script block has been added to a new script section, it's time to incorporate the new section in your script.

 Go to the